swipetech/doc/source/includes/en/_integrations.md

   )
 ```

-Looks up information on a specific Account created by your Organization.
+Query information on a specific Account created by your Organization.

 `GET /accounts/:id`